Assessment

 What is the difference between a Biomechanical Assessment and an Orthotic Assessment?

-The difference between our two assessment types is slight and is used as an indication to the clinician as to what you may be wanting.
+The difference between our two assessment types is slight, and it is used to indicate to the clinician what you may want to achieve from your appointment.

-Regardless of what appointment you select our clinician will perform the most clinically appropriate assessment for your presentation or symptoms.
+Regardless of what appointment you select, our clinician will perform the most clinically appropriate assessment of your presentation or symptoms.

 An Orthotic assessment will always include an appropriate biomechanical component as it is vital to any orthotic evaluation.
 The use of pressure scanning is also used in an orthotic assessment when appropriate.

 A Biomechanical assessment would indicate that you feel you have a biomechanical issue but are potentially symptom-free.
-Often a biomechanical assessment is more commonly used when assessing sports injuries.
+Often, a biomechanical assessment is used to assess sports injuries.

 Whatever assessment type you select, the clinician will perform a detailed assessment of your body alignment, biomechanics, muscle strengths and gait.